Loveline21/Loveline-C.-Phillips/README.md

 Welcome to my webpage!
 I am a PhD student in Public Policy at the Schar School of Policy and Government, George Mason University.

-My research interests include public policy, health policy, and complex systems focusing on population health and wellbeing.
+My research interests include public policy, health policy, justice systems, and complex systems focusing on population health and wellbeing.